wenzhu23333/Differential-Privacy-Based-Federated-Learning/README.md

 The new version uses [Opacus](https://opacus.ai/) for **Per Sample Gradient Clip**, which limits the norm of the gradient calculated by each sample.

+This code sets the number of local training rounds to 1, and the batch size is the local data set size of the client.
+Since the training of the Opacus library will save the gradient of all samples, the gpu memory usage is very large during training.
+This problem can be solved by specifying **--serial** and **--serial_bs** parameters.

+These two parameters will physically specify a virtual batch size, and the corresponding training time will be longer, but logically will not affect the training and the addition of DP noise.
+The main reason for this is to not violate the theory of DP noise addition.

 The Dev branch is still being improved, and new DPFL algorithms including MA, F-DP, and Shuffle are implemented in it.
 Interested friends are welcome to give valuable advice!